 PowerPack

-Subscription for one site is £ , which isn’t bad.
+Subscription for one site is $49 a year, which isn’t bad for what it’ll get you.

-1. A better, more flexible mobile menu (which is one of the main draws for me)
+- A better, more flexible mobile menu (which is one of the main draws for me);

 Yoast

-This is my go to SEO plugin as it’s lightweight and easy to use.
-It also sits well with Elementor and you can access it directly from the Elementor editor.
+Yoast is my go to SEO plugin as it’s lightweight and easy to use.
+It also sits well with Elementor and you can access it directly from the Elementor editor panel.

 If you’re unfamiliar with SEO plugins they basically tell Google what to show to the world when you come up on a Google search.
 You can also set how the site looks when someone shares your site on Facebook, Twitter, and other social media platforms.
 I talk more about Yoast and SEO setup here.